Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">2/1/2025</td>
+<td align="center">2/2/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DU9NX30/the-goddess-reincarnated">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UX5MN7/return-of-the-king">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After heading out into Electric Town, Veltol’s group visits the mansion of the Reynard family.<br>After entertaining them, Hizuki heads for the bathroom… only to find Veltol already there!
-The<br>next day, Hizuki hears people talking about the explosion in Electric Town.</p>
+<p align="center">While Reflejo, Viole (Bam), Khun, and Rak are engaged in their final showdown, FUG and<br>the Workshop attempt to pour a solution capable of melting everything into the area...
+Lero<br>Ro and Endorsi rush to their three companions in order to save them, but FUG<br>Rankers and Team Mad Dog stand in their way!
+Will Viole and the others be<br>able to escape safely?!</p>
 </td>
 </tr>
 </table>